Bigrob7605/VPT-101/media/press_kit.md

 **Why this matters:**
 - Advanced medical treatments are typically locked behind expensive paywalls
 - VPT-101 eliminates all barriers with complete open-source protocols
-- Current implementations show 40% reduction in chemotherapy side effects
+- Designed for 40% reduction in chemotherapy side effects
 - Growing community of labs ready to use the platform across multiple countries

 **The revolution:**